-The largest manufacturer of hand-knitting yarns in the Nordic countries launched their Moomin-themed yarn collection in January this year, much to the delight of international knitters and Moomin fans.
+The largest manufacturer of hand-knitting yarns in the Nordic countries launched their Moomin-themed yarn collection in January 2019 year, much to the delight of international knitters and Moomin fans.

 To inspire their customers and make knitting an even more addictive process, the three yarns – Moomins, Moominvalley and Moominhouse – were soon followed by two bookazines featuring patterns for pretty Moomin-themed knits for both children and grown-ups.